Q. Is there a website that we can check if our work is plagiarized?

-Some Instructors at Baker College set up a class account at turnitin.com.
-This website will show what percentage of your paper has appeared in other publications, so it is an indicator of plagiarism.
+Turnitin is a website that shows what percentage of a paper has appeared in other publications, so it is an indicator of plagiarism.
 Check with your Instructor to see if your class is signed up.

 Plagiarism is representing the ideas, expressions, or materials of another person without due credit.
 This includes paraphrasing or condensing ideas of someone else without giving proper credit or failing to document someone else's words without quoting that person.
 Plagiarism is a form of cheating and the Baker College Honor Code deals with the consequences of committing plagiarism.